 - The default file name is NESikeys. - The LICPATH keyword/value pair in the product configuration file (see /usr/share/nesi/netex/site/prodconf) specifies the full path name to this file.
-The default is: /usr/share/nesi/NESikeys. - A leading '#', '\', or ';' character, in a file record denotes a comment line. - The systems programmer installing this software must edit this file to add a new encrypted Software Key each time such a key is obtained from NESi for H800IP and/or other license-enabled NESi products.
+The default is: /usr/share/nesi/NESikeys. - A leading '#', '', or ';' character, in a file record denotes a comment line. - The systems programmer installing this software must edit this file to add a new encrypted Software Key each time such a key is obtained from NESi for H800IP and/or other license-enabled NESi products.
 This should be done prior to installing the product, and must be done prior to any attempt to run the product successfully. - To obtain a key from NESi, contact NESi support, supplying the hostname of the machine the software is to be installed on.
 The hostname may be obtained by issuing the Linux command "hostname" with no parameters. - The file may contain multiple keys per product due to new product releases or a change to the platform's fingerprint (on UNIX this corresponds to the hostname for the target host).
 If there are multiple keys the NESi product will use the first key found that matches the product name and system fingerprint starting at the top of the file.
 This makes it important to add new keys for an existing system to the top of the file.
 For example, if a new key is installed that provides a license date extension, or adds a new feature, adding this new key to the file before the old key ensures the new key will be used rather than the old key.
+If there are multiple keys the NESi product will use the first key found that matches the product name and system fingerprint starting at the top of the file.
+This makes it important to add new keys for an existing system to the top of the file.
+For example, if a new key is installed that provides a license date extension, or adds a new feature, adding

+- this new key to the file before the old key ensures the new key will be used rather than the old key.
 To make the file easier to maintain over time, it is recommended that you precede each Key entry with a comment line that documents the product designator (e.g., H800IP) and release level of the product that the key is associated with.
-It will then be easier to delete older Keys that are no longer valid for the product.

-• The following shows an example of what a NESikeys file might look like after adding several Keys to the file:
+It will then be easier to delete older Keys that are no longer valid for the product. - The following shows an example of what a NESikeys file might look like after adding several Keys to the file: